akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### A guiding hand

-When she emerged, her hands trembling, a woman was waiting.
+When she emerged, her hands trembling, a rather severe looking woman was waiting.

 She was perhaps thirty, with steady eyes and a voice that carried the quiet authority of someone who had long ago learned to expect obedience.

-"You were sent to the *east* corridor," she said.
+"You were sent to the *south* corridor," she said.
 It was not a question.

 Beatrice nodded, mute.

-"The locked doors are private and belong to the King and Queen.
+“The locked doors are private and belong to the King and Queen.
+The King’s White Chamber is on the north side; the Queen’s solar is here.
 Neither is marked.
 It is most unlikely for you to ever need to go there."

 The woman studied her.

 Beatrice's face went pale.
 "I must have misunderstood.
 I'm sorry, I scarcely know what I'm thinking at present, let alone what I'm doing.
 I mean..."
 Her voice trailed off as the woman waited patiently.